 By the time you and your dog reach the Advanced level of AKC Rally, dogs should be able to work off-leash and there is at least one jump per course.
 There are three styles of jumps used in the sport and although you can purchase them, you can also build your own at home.
 Complete instructions for do-it-yourself jumps start on page 39 of the AKC Rally Regulations book.

 How Can You Make Rally Training Easier?

 Here are a few tips that will help make your rally training easier.
 First, Rally is done with the dog at the handler’s left side.
-So, work on your dog’s heeling skills and be sure he understands that your left side is a great place to be.
-Deliver treats while he’s in that position rather than letting him get in front of you to get his reward.
+So, work on your dog’s heeling skills and be sure they understand that your left side is a great place to be.
+Deliver treats while they’re in that position rather than letting them get in front of you to get the reward.

 Second, you aren’t allowed to touch your dog in Rally.
 So when teaching new behaviors, resist physically manipulating your dog and instead use shaping (building a behavior using baby steps) or lure and reward training.
 This will prevent your dog from becoming reliant on your touch as a cue to perform a behavior.
 As your dog begins to understand the behavior, slowly reduce the rewards until you are only using praise!

 Finally, at lower levels of competition, handlers can clap their hands and pat their legs to encourage their dog.
 However, as the levels increase, only praise, verbal cues, and hand signals are allowed.
 Therefore, you need your dog to become more confident in their skills and more focused on you as the difficulty increases.
 Manaton suggests building your dog’s attention.
 “By continuing to keep the dog’s attention during the course, it will help to keep the dog engaged with the handler and not looking around at anything going on outside of the course.”
 Consider training your dog to keep their eyes on you regardless of surrounding distractions.